Our Work Advocacy grounded in First Nations determination and jurisdiction over child, family, and community well-being.

 Jordan's Principle

-In 2007, the AFN filed a complaint at the Canadian Human Rights Tribunal (CHRT) for Canada’s discrimination against First Nations children and families involved in the First Nations Child and Family Services (FNCFS) Program and Jordan’s Principle.
-In a historic decision in 2016, the CHRT found that Canada was discriminating against First Nations children and families, and ordered Canada to completely overhaul the FNCFS Program and properly implement Jordan’s Principle.
-The AFN has advocated at the CHRT for over 15 years for the full implementation of its orders and to hold Canada accountable for this discrimination.
+In 2007, the Assembly of First Nations (AFN) and the First Nations Child and Family Caring Society filed a complaint at the Canadian Human Rights Tribunal (CHRT), alleging discrimination against First Nations children and families in the delivery and underfunding of the First Nations Child and Family Services (FNCFS) Program and Jordan’s Principle.
+In January 2016, the CHRT found that the Government of Canada was discriminating against First Nations children on-reserve and in the Yukon, and ordered the government to immediately reform the FNCFS Program and properly implement Jordan’s Principle to meet the needs of First Nations children and ensure their best interests are protected.

 Income Assistance, Social Programs & Poverty Reduction

-The AFN advocates for greater First Nations control and determination over the programs serving their citizens, including the On-Reserve Income Assistance (IA) Program, social programs such as Assisted Living, Family Violence Prevention Program (FVPP), and poverty reduction.
+The AFN advocates for greater First Nations control and determination over the programs serving their citizens, including the On-Reserve Income Assistance (IA) Program, social programs such as Assisted Living (AL), Urban Programming for Indigenous Peoples (UPIP), Family Violence Prevention Program (FVPP), and poverty reduction.

-The AFN is mandated to pursue reform of the IA Program, including greater First Nations control, to ensure that the Program is meeting the needs of First Nations IA clients, including immediate and ongoing relief measures related to the COVID-19 pandemic, the rapid rise in inflation, and the growing First Nations population.
-The AFN has been developing policy recommendations for the reform of the IA Program that address the specific needs of First Nations with disabilities, First Nations in northern and remote communities, and to address the extensive gaps in resources for First Nations to administer the IA Program.
+The AFN is mandated to pursue reform of the IA Program, including greater First Nations control and increased resources, to ensure that the IA Program is meeting the needs of First Nations IA clients, including immediate and ongoing relief measures related to the COVID-19 pandemic, the rapid rise in inflation, and the growing First Nations population.
+The AFN developed policy recommendations for the reform of the IA Program that address the specific needs of First Nations with disabilities, First Nations in northern and remote communities, and to address the extensive gaps in resources for First Nations to administer the IA Program.
+The policy recommendations were supported by the First Nations-in-Assembly by way of Resolution 07/2022, Reform of the On-Reserve Income Assistance Program.
+The policy recommendations informed a 2023 Memorandum to Cabinet; however, Budget 2023 and subsequent budgets have not made the required investments to implement these reforms.
+Learn more about the policy recommendations here.

 Documents The latest resources on this topic.